 Although British Columbia occupies less than 10% of the country’s total area, it is home to 7 of the 48 national parks and reserves of Canada.
 National Parks and reserves account for 14.4% of British Columbia’s total land area.

 Map of British Columbia National Parks

-If you are visual person, we created a map of the British Columbia National Parks.
+If you are visual person, we created an interactive map of the British Columbia National Parks.

 Rocky Mountain National Parks

 The Canadian Rocky Mountains span across both Alberta and British Columbia with two national parks in each provinces.

 Yoho and Kootenay are within British Columbia and the more well know Banff and Jasper are within Alberta.
 All are equally as beautiful but popularity of the Alberta parks means more infrastructure and conveniences are available.

 Yoho National Park is located on the western side of the Canadian Rocky Mountain range just below the Continental Divide.
 The park lies in southeast British Columbia.
 The park covers 507 sq mi (1313 sqkm) and is easily accessible via Highway 1.

 Yoho means wonder and awe in the native Cree language.
 It is home to waterfalls, scenic mountain vistas and an ancient oceanbed with many fossils.

 Yoho is part of a UNESCO World Heritage site which encompasses other nearby National Parks: Banff, Jasper, and Kootenay.